EHCPs, Systemic Pressure and the Cost to Families: A Trauma-Informed, Neuro-Affirming Exploration.

 Systemic Strain: Delays, Refusals, and Blockages

-Part of the problem lies with under resourced local authorities, overworked staff and bureaucracy that isn’t built for holistic, neurodiversity affirming support.
+Part of the problem lies with under-resourced local authorities, overworked staff, and bureaucracy that isn’t built for holistic, neurodiversity-affirming support.
+Some key issues include:

-There is a lack of accountability on schools who do not provide consistent support inline with statutory guidance, who fail to provide access to early intervention or make timely referrals for early intervention.
-Like in our case this can contribute towards the numbers of EHCP application being made.
+There is a lack of accountability on schools that do not provide consistent support in line with statutory guidance, who fail to provide access to early intervention or make timely referrals for early intervention.
+Like in our case, this can contribute to the number of EHCP applications being made.

-In some cases there can be a lack of accountability for Local Authority's who do not adhere to the SEND Cop and Statutory guidance prior to reaching Tribunal process.
-This contributes towards the number of EHCPs reaching Tribunal stage and is backed up with data around the success rates for Families.
+In some cases, there can be a lack of accountability for local authorities that do not adhere to the SEND Code and statutory guidance prior to reaching the tribunal process.
+This contributes to the number of EHCPs reaching the tribunal stage and is backed up with data around the success rates for families.

 The Hidden Toll: Counselling & Wellbeing Perspective

-Child distress and disengagement: repeated rejections, unmet needs or shifting support can damage trust in school, self-esteem, mental health and sometimes leading to school avoidance or social withdrawal.
+Child distress and disengagement: repeated rejections, unmet needs, or shifting support can damage trust in school, self-esteem, and mental health, sometimes leading to school avoidance or social withdrawal.

 Trauma-Informed, Neuro-Affirming View